 The Town does not currently offer transit service to the entire public.
 Existing services consist of a Taxi Voucher Program, which provides service to limited Town residents.
 The Town also contributes funds to the Castle Rock Senior Center Transportation Program, which also provides limited services in Town.

 In its two most recent biennial community questionnaires, the Town has asked residents whether they support the Town investing in public transportation within Town limits.
-While the scientific studies have shown support for the concept, it drops when residents are asked about their willingness to pay an additional tax for the service; more than half of residents surveyed said they were not willing to pay an additional tax to develop a public transportation system.
+Scientific studies have shown support for the concept; however, more than half of residents surveyed said they were not willing to pay an additional tax to develop a public transportation system.